vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Events/events.md

 You will be navigated to a new page containing a listing which includes all the breakouts belonging to the event.

 ## Active and Published indicators

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/solid/circle.svg" width="20" height="20">

 VisionStream maintains a simple UI construct which allows for the easy identification of Active and Published Events.

 * Active Events
   - Events which have not completed.
-    - Active Events are designated by a green icon .
+    - Active Events are designated by a green icon.
     - Completed Events are designated by an amber icon.
 * Published Events
   - Published Events will display in your calendar.